Farm Animal Welfare

 While most Americans expect our existing laws to protect farm animals, the reality falls far short.
 Animals raised for food are among the least-protected animals in our nation.

 Although there are no federal laws protecting animals on farms, two federal laws cover farm animal transport and slaughter standards.
 Tragically, these two laws exempt all poultry species, which make up 95% of land animals killed for food, as well as all aquatic species.

-- Transport: The 28-Hour Law requires animals transported across state lines for slaughter—by means other than water or air—to be unloaded every 28 hours for rest, food and water.
+- Transport: The 28-Hour Law requires farm animals transported across state lines—by means other than water or air—to be unloaded every 28 hours for rest, food and water.
 This law is weakened by loopholes, lack of enforcement and low fines for violations.

 - Slaughter: The Humane Methods of Livestock Slaughter Act requires that livestock be quickly rendered insensible to pain before being slaughtered.
 Not only does this law exclude poultry, it also exempts certain forms of religious slaughter, such as Kosher and Halal.

 Because federal law fails to protect most farm animals, state laws are these animals’ last defense.
 Yet the majority of U.S. states expressly exempt farm animals—or certain standard, but clearly cruel, farming practices—from their anti-cruelty provisions, making it nearly impossible to provide even meager protections.
 A few states include farm animals in at least some of their anti-cruelty laws, but such laws are rarely enforced.